8 minutes

 1. Cross-Contamination

-The Problem: Bacteria or allergens transfer between raw and cooked foods or through unclean surfaces, utensils, and improper handling.
+The Problem: Bacteria or allergens transfer between raw and cooked foods via unclean surfaces, utensils, or improper food storage and handling—leading to serious health code violations.

 Why It Happens:

-- Using the same cutting boards or utensils for raw and cooked items.
+• Improper use of shared cutting boards or equipment for raw and cooked items

 How to Prevent It:

-- Use color-coded equipment for different food types.
+• Use color-coded utensils and cutting boards for different food types

 2. Bare-Hand Contact with Ready-to-Eat Food